 Surgical treatments for UI

-Surgery to treat stress incontinence is available and works by giving more support to the urethra.
+Bladder control surgery to treat stress incontinence is available and works by giving more support to the urethra.
+The support keeps you from leaking when pressure is put on your bladder or your urethra, putting you in control of when it’s time to go.
 There are also procedures available to treat urge incontinence.

 Our doctors will help to decide if a procedure or surgery is the best option for you and will walk you through how it works as well as answer any questions you may have.